Purpose of this page

 In about 1960 a new land register system was created.
 The new

-addition a new system based recording not only the ownership, but also
+in addition a new system based recording not only the ownership,

-(utilized) by a legal entity - cooperative.
-Later the younger
+a legal entity - cooperative.
+Later the younger generation has

-about the possessions of their ancestors and the state did not
+forgotten about the possessions of their ancestors and the state

-encourage the heirs to claim their estate which was utilized by
+did not encourage the heirs to claim their estate which was

-cooperatives.
-This schizophrenic system caused, that many former owners
+utilized by cooperatives.
+This schizophrenic system caused, that

 Recovery of the land register

-of the priorities of the government.
-In 1995 a law was passed with
+got one of the priorities of the government.
+In 1995 a law was

-intention to complete the renewed register of land (ROEP, register
+passed with intention to complete the renewed register of land

 The two main reasons, why the owners get unknown are: